dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 * DO NOT - name the listener after the Listener (thus something like System.Net.HttpDiagnosticListener is bad).

 #### Event Names

 * DO - keep the names reasonably short (< 16 characters).
 Keep in mind that event names are already qualified by the Listener so the name only needs to be unique within a listener.
   Short names make `IsEnabled()` faster.

+* DO - use activities (see [Activity Users Guide](ActivityUserGuide.md)) for events that are marking the begining and end of a interval of time.
+The key value of Activities is that they indicate that they represent a DURATION, and they also track what 'causeed' them (and thus logging systems can stitch together a 'causality graph'.

-* DO - use the 'Start' and 'Stop' suffixes for events that define an interval of time.
-For example naming one event 'RequestStart' and the another 'RequestStop' is good because tools can use the convention to determine that the time interval betweeen them is interesting.
+* DO - If for some reason you can't use Activies, and your events mark the start and stop of an interval of time, use the 'Start' and 'Stop' suffixes on the events.

 ### Payloads